ckmahoney/raudio/README.md

 ## Demos

-If you just want to hear what it sounds like, check out the [demos](demos).
+If you just want to hear what it sounds like, check out the [demo](demo) directory.

 ## Tests